HathorNetwork/hathor-wallet-service-old/docs/2022-04-18-feature-toggles.md

 1. [Gradual rollout](https://docs.getunleash.io/user_guide/activation_strategy#gradual-rollout)

-This is a `pergentage` based strategy, it will answer the feature toggles depending on the percentage of users that already received a positive or negative answer.
+This is a `percentage` based strategy, it will answer the feature toggles depending on the percentage of users that already received a positive or negative answer.

 For [stickness](https://docs.getunleash.io/advanced/stickiness), we are currently using `userId` on all the feature toggles, so if an user receives a positive response to the feature toggle request, it will continue receiving a positive response on consecutive requests